igurin-invn/hapi2/README.md

 ## Molecules

-The new version of the HITRAN API lets users download infomation not only on spectral lines, but also on molecules, isotopic species, publications, experimental cross-sections, partition sums, and collision induced absorption.
+The new version of the HITRAN API lets users download infomation not only on spectral lines, but also on molecules, isotopic species, publications, experimental cross-sections, partition sums, and collision-induced absorption.
 Each such entity corresponds to the particular section of the API schema.<br>
 Fetching such objects is done using the "fetch" functions of the API.
 Let's fetch the information on the molecules in the current version of the HITRAN database.